 My favorite parts of the museum were a re-creation of Ganga at Haridwar.
 And making people go through it.
 The creation of Chkravyuh that trapped Abhimanyu at Kurukshetra – I am not sure if it technically represents the formation.
 But it re-creates the atmosphere for the visitor as you go through it to reach where Abhimanyu is stuck.
 The grand hall or Sabhagriha of Indraprashta or palace of illusions is a good attempt.
 I liked the swan-shaped benches in their canteen that has a cow mechanically moving.
 You go through many giant animals or inside them.
 But that is kind of childish and it feels like you are on a picnic.
 Giant depictions of Shiva getting the Ganga to earth and Mahishasurmardini.

-For Hindus, it can be a visual treat to see all religious places at one place.
+For Hindus, it can be a visual treat to see all religious places in one place.
 For others, it can be a good visual introduction to the mythological maze of Sanatan Dharma.

 Recommend you to read following travel blog on Places to visit in Hyderabad, Telangana.